mik4el/gadget-circadian-hallway/README.md

 Quick and dirty, set it up in crontab.

 # Todos
+1. Better hardware
 1. Take serial commands from python with color and animation time, animate to that color in the given time.
-1. Deploy script to raspi.
+1. Deploy to raspi using Docker.
 1. Put color command in python rather than in arduino, have python command that sets color for circadian rythm depending on time of day.